UiPath/ReFrameWork/README.md

 2. Process items in queue with several robots in parallel to keep up with volumes
 3. Assemble data back to Excel files with new info/status and send them back

-Leading phases 1&3 can be executed by a robot in one *Dispatcher* project with a recursive schedule.
+Leading phases 1&3 can be executed by a single robot in one *Dispatcher* process with a recursive schedule.

 The main *Performer* structure handles application interaction and status updates in the 2nd phase.

 ### ReFrameWork Dispatcher ###

 Filter email, save Excel attachments and load all data into an Orchestrator transaction queue
 * Check out *Dispatcher/FetchAttachments* that filters Inbox email by Config("EmailFilter") and downloads the attachments
 * Check out *Dispatcher/OnloadQueue* that loads data from Excel files in a queue, tracking the file it belongs to and the row index

 Reassemble the Excel files with statuses from the secondary queue and send them when complete via email
 * Check out *Dispatcher/OffloadQueue* sample that saves items from a queue to Excel files using a header *ExcelTemplate.xlsx*
 * Check out *Dispatcher/SendStatusEmail* that uses a *EmailTemplate.txt* file with String.Format for the message body

 ### ReFrameWork Performer ###